enso-org/enso/app/gui/docs/contributing/style-guide.md

   Do not use `super::` nor `self::` imports in files (you can use them in localy defined modules).
 Use absolute imports or imports from local submodules only.

 - **Use Enso Formatter to format your imports**
-  Run the `build/enso-formatter` script to format imports in all files before contributing your PR.
+  Run the `build/enso-formatter` script (e.g. by running `cargo run -p enso-formatter`) to format imports in all files before contributing your PR.

 ## Sections.